erysdren/TinyGL/README.md

 ## Platforms

-TinyGL has been tested with Clang, GCC, TinyCC, and Open Watcom.
+TinyGL has been tested with Clang, GCC, TinyCC, MSVC, and Open Watcom.
 The following platforms have also been tested:

 - Linux
 - Windows